One of the biggest causes of stress for limited company contractors and other small business owners is dealing with late-paying clients.

 Late payment legislation offers some protection

-Although most contractors work via agencies and rarely suffer from late payment problems, contractors and freelancers who work for clients directly may face problems getting paid on time.
-Agencies, too, have been known to pay late.
+Although most contractors work through agencies and rarely encounter late payment issues, those who work directly for clients may face problems getting paid on time.
+Some agencies may also pay late on occasion.

 The Late Payment of Commercial Debts (Interest) Act 1998 protects small businesses by allowing them to charge interest on overdue invoices.

-The EU Late Payment Directive, which took effect on 16 March 2013, further strengthened this.
-This directive allows businesses to charge overdue clients for any ‘reasonable’ debt recovery costs in addition to interest on the outstanding debt.
+The EU Late Payment Directive, which took effect on 16 March 2013, strengthened these protections.

-Since Brexit, the Late Payment of Commercial Debts Regulations remain in effect in the UK, meaning the core principles of the 1998 Act and 2013 Directive still apply.
+Since Brexit, the Late Payment of Commercial Debts Regulations remain in force in the UK, meaning the core principles of the 1998 Act and 2013 Directive still apply.

 As a contractor, you are entitled to seek compensation for late payments, including: